 GDPR Awareness

-About GDPR Awareness
+About GDPR Awareness Training

-This course is available via an in-house group course for up to 12 delegates.
-Choose for the course to be delivered either face to face or by a blended learning option, at a time and place convenient to you.
-Alternatively, learn through one of our scheduled courses at centres located across the UK.
-Upon completion of this course, a certificate will be awarded.
+This course is designed with your convenience in mind.
+You can choose an in-house group course for up to 12 delegates, delivered either face-to-face or through a webinar option, at a time and place that works best for you.
+Prefer a different setting?
+Join one of our scheduled courses at locations across the UK.
+Once you complete the course, you’ll receive a certificate to showcase your achievement.

-Dedicated account manager support
+Dedicated account managers and support

-your needs
+Comprehensive courses for all your needs

 GDPR Awareness Course Outline